amberstandish/Airbnb-Listings/README.md

 # Airbnb-Listings
-This repository contains a notebook that I have created to analyse London AirBnB listing data.
+This repository contains a notebook that I have created to analyse London Airbnb listing data.
 The underlying data is from InsideAirbnb and can be found [here](http://insideairbnb.com/get-the-data.html).
 The source for the map of London's boroughs can be found [here](http://insideairbnb.com/get-the-data.html).

 ## Table of contents